graasp/graasp-apps/docs/api.md

 # API

-All following requests need an authentication token receive as describe in the [guide](./guide.md).
+All following requests need an authentication token received as described in the [guide](./guide.md).

 Therefore, don't forget to use `Authorization: Bearer <token>` in your request's headers.